-Many desktop computers will give an error message if there's no keyboard plugged in or if the keyboard buffer is overloaded from holding down too many keys at start.
+Many desktop computers will give an error message if there's no keyboard plugged in (if you need help finding one, check our out Best Gaming Keyboards list) or if the keyboard buffer is overloaded from holding down too many keys at start.
 Pulling out your primary internal storage drive would also cause an error that would let you into the BIOS, but if that drive has a non-booting OS on it, your problems might resume once you plug it back in.

 Whatever method you use to access your BIOS, be careful when making changes to your settings there.
 You could end up disabling key components.

 Stay on the Cutting Edge

 Join the experts who read Tom's Hardware for the inside track on enthusiast PC tech news — and have for over 25 years.
 We'll send breaking news and in-depth reviews of CPUs, GPUs, AI, maker hardware and more straight to your inbox.

 A slight correction, Asus is normally DEL or F2 for their motherboards currently.Reply

 Oh man, you forgot my all time favorite:Reply

 I've encountered some older HP's that used F1 for BIOS.Reply

 This is a handy list, though dangerous.
 Should add the caveat that it can be dangerous to change things in the BIOS if your not familiar with what the settings are for.

 Might want to make an article about resetting BIOS, for the amateurs that use this list and mess their computers up.
 Otherwise, we might see a flood of threads asking why their computers wont start, even to the BIOS.